JoClaivaz/Mammals_orthologs_exp/README.md

 #'Tspec_analysis.R'
 Study the effect of paralog and ortholog domain modifications on Tspec.
-HYP assessed:
+Organization of paralog: reference paralog is whether the longer one or the most expressed one in any tissues (TPM values) HYP assessed:
 	*effect of domain modification on Tspec values for a given species *effect of domain modification on correlation between pairwise species comparisons *effect of domain modification on Tspec factors shift for a given pairwise species comparison *effect of domain architecture length on Tspec values
-Input: output tables from 'Tspec_inference.R'
+Input: output tables from 'Tspec_inference.R' and 'SPECIE_expression_parsed'

 ###Pipeline